 Gnu B-Street 2014 - 2010 Review by The Good Ride

 The Gnu B-Street is a slight upgrade making it different than the other boards in the past.
 The 2013 Gnu B-Street and Gnu B-Street 2014 have the same BTX label but BTX changed just a little bit this year.
 It’s no longer pure continuous rocker but instead, it’s flat after the rocker and seems like it might even have a tiny bit of camber at the tip/tail.
 It makes the ride a bit different and it offers up a bit more stability between the feet.
 It’s still not going to be close to C2 BTX but it’s better than the old BTX.

 A Quick Look at the 2014 Gnu B-Street

-Turn Initiation and Carving: The 2014 B-Street is a little better but it’s not close to C2 BTX when it comes to springing out of a turn.
+Turn Initiation and Carving: The 2014 B-Street is a little better but it’s not close to C2 BTX when it comes to spring out of a turn.
 That being said if you get the B-Street you don’t highly prioritize carving.
-Edge to edge turns are easy and quick.
+Edge to edge turns is easy and quick.